joe1817/psync/README.md

 `python -m psync src user@192.168.1.100/dst`

 &emsp; ↳ Sync using SFTP the local `src/` directory to the remote `dst/` directory.

+`python -m psync src dst -w -x -R 0 -nhf`

+&emsp; ↳ Watch the `src/` directory and sync it to `dst/` whenever there is a filesystem change.
+Delete files in `dst/`.
+Rename files of any size.
+Don't print header or footer for these sync operations.

 `python -m psync src dst !args.txt`